gustamk/MSFS_Copilot/README.md

 ### Upcoming Features

 - **Airport Charts QA**: A tool for answering questions from airport charts.
 I have a prototype using a fine-tuned multi-modal language model to extract information from airport charts, but there are still some technical difficulties to overcome for consistency and reliability.
-- **Calculator / Conversion Tool**: Useful for various conversions and calculations in aviation.
+- **Calculator / Conversion Tool**: Useful for conversion of air pressure, different speed units, and altitude values.

 ### Planned Features